International

 Main Sectors of Industry

-The industry sector contributes 28.9% of GDP and employs 19.1% of the workforce.
+The industry sector contributes to 28.2% of GDP and employs 18% of the workforce.
 Industrial food processing is one of the Philippines' main manufacturing activities.
-The big industries are dominated by production of cement, glass, chemicals products and fertilisers, iron, steel and refined oil products.
-While the sector's growth was halted in the initial stages of the pandemic, as response measures impeded manufacturing activity and reduced the global demand for industrial products, he Filipino industry showed a gradual recovery in the past few years.
-The logistics industry was particularly dynamic, driven by recovery in both local and global demand in e-commerce, domestic manufacturing and the export sectors.
+The big industries are dominated by the production of cement, glass, chemicals products and fertilisers, iron, steel and refined oil products.
+While the sector's growth was halted in the initial stages of the pandemic, as response measures impeded manufacturing activity and reduced the global demand for industrial products, the Filipino industry showed a gradual recovery in the past few years.
+The logistics industry was particularly dynamic, driven by a recovery in both local and global demand in e-commerce, domestic manufacturing and the export sectors.
+In 2024, the annual average growth rate of the value of production index for manufacturing exhibited an expansion of 0.2%, while in terms of volumes, production increased by 0.9% (data PSA).

 Breakdown of Economic Activity By Sector Agriculture Industry Services